fbpx

 What is Inheritance fraud?

-This scheme typically targets cases where someone dies without an immediate known next of kin or without a valid will, and the consequences are devastating for families.
+This scheme typically targets cases where someone dies without an immediate known next of kin or without a valid Will, and the consequences are devastating for families.

 How do fraudsters steal unclaimed estates?